 This standard goes into depth on the various requirements, testing methods, age, and labeling guidelines.

-As this is a mandatory standard every teether on the Australian market should be tested and certified to be compliant.
+As this is a mandatory standard for baby teethers in Australia they must be tested and certified to be compliant.
 If in doubt ask the retailer or manufacture for a copy of their certification.

 Why do babies drool when teething?

-One of the most notable side effects of teething is that your baby may dribble more than usual.
+One of the most notable side effects is that your baby may dribble more than usual.
 This is because the babies’ teeth get ready to push through the gums.

 There is a lot more saliva and bacteria around the mouth, neck chin, and cheeks.
 So try to keep the area as clean as possible.
 It also helps to keep your baby dry.
 This is when the dribble bibs come in handy.
 Make sure the bib you choose is an absorbent and soft type.
 We use a bamboo cotton mix on the backing of our bibs which are both soft and super absorbent.
 This material is also an eco-friendly and sustainable material.
 The front of the dribble bib is made from cotton material and has pleats on the front to capture as much of the drool as possible, keeping the baby and clothes dry.